Yang--Mills topology on four-dimensional triangulations

+In this case, considerations similar to those for the charge quantization $Q_0$ apply: it is well known that, also on standard regular lattices, the ``instanton'' action is typically smaller than the continuum one, because of discretization effects (see, e.g., Ref.~\cite{Ilgenfritz:1985dz}).
+Moreover, such effects could be enhanced in the case of thermalized configurations, because of the different underlying spacetime geometry.
+Overall, the most important result is the appearance of metastable gauge configurations, with topological charge and action multiple of well-defined quantities.

 \textit{Conclusions} --- We successfully implemented $SU(N)$ gauge fields on fixed triangulated manifolds, going from their numerical simulations to the definition and measurement of observables related to gauge topology.
-First, we verified the appearance of a topological classification of gauge configurations on quasi-flat triangulations, checking also the asymptotic scaling to the continuum limit of physical observables such as the topological susceptibility, and providing a framework to visualize the non-trivial topological structures.
-Then, we explored triangulations sampled from the CDT path-integral: remarkably, non-trivial gauge topology appears only in the de Sitter phase, thus enforcing the idea that such phase correctly reproduces semi-classical space-time, capable of sustaining non-trivial field-theoretic features such as gauge topology; the appearance of a non-trivial gauge topology seems also connected to the overall topology of the triangulation, a issue that should be further explored in the future.
-Future efforts should be devoted also to the definition of further gauge observables as well as, in a long term perspective, to the numerical simulation of the full gravity+gauge path integral.
+First, we verified the appearance of a topological classification of gauge configurations on quasi-flat triangulations, checking also the asymptotic scaling to the continuum limit of physical observables such as the topological susceptibility; and providing a framework to visualize the nontrivial topological structures.